git-archiver/mcs-supported-platforms/content/en/LinkIt Connect 7681/LinkIt_Connect_7681_Getting_Started_Contents.md

 ![]( ../images/img_linkitconnect7681_15.png )

-# 5. Run it and go!
+# Step 5.
+Run it and go!

 a.
 Now time for the easiest step!
 Just **tap on the device** you registered in the previous step.